 Unlike their rigid counterparts, which are generally too heavy, non-compliant, and stationary to be used effectively for a long period of time [4], soft robotic assistive gloves have the potential to restore functional independence to individuals with motor impairment and improve their QOL.
-The flexible nature of these gloves inherently removes potentially harmful constraints between non-actuated joints and allows for conformation to the contours of the human body [5].
+The flexible nature of these gloves inherently removes potentially harmful constraints between non-actuated joints and allows for conformation to the curves of the human body [5].
 However, soft device validation presents challenges because they can only operate by applying reaction forces to a substrate (the wearer's hand).
-Ensuring that the hand used in validations is of a standard size and remains passive is difficult.
+Ensuring that the hand used in validations is of a standard size and remains passive is difficult to demonstrate.
 Validating the range of motion (ROM) and accuracy of position sensing is especially important for wearable hand devices because they must achieve high performance in joint ROM and finger positioning to allow the user to perform ADLs.

-Fig. 1.
+FIGURE 1.
 The open-sourced Instrumented Hand for soft device validation measures joint level information from the thumb, index, and middle fingers.
 Palmar side (left) and dorsal side (right).

 Soft device validation currently has two obstacles which have yet to be addressed.
-First, there are currently no mannequins available that facilitate the accurate testing of a soft robotic assistive device for the hand.
-Existing robotic devices used for studying human hand motion, such as the Anatomically Correct Testbed Hand [6] or prosthetic hands, are actuated and therefore generally not backdrivable, which would interfere with the validation process.
-The non-actuated models that are commercially available, such as Ikea's Handskalad [7], the Dapper Cadaver's posable models [8], or Anthromod's 3D Printable Hand [9], lack realistic thumb joint motion and are not readily modifiable to accommodate position sensors that would be useful for determining ROM.
+First, there are currently no hand mannequins available that facilitate the accurate testing of a soft robotic hand device.
+Existing hand models used for studying human hand motion, such as the Anatomically Correct Testbed Hand [6] or prosthetic hands, are actuated and therefore generally not backdrivable, which would interfere with the validation process.
+The non-actuated models that are commercially available, such as Ikea's Handskalad [7], the Dapper Cadaver's realistic-looking posable models [8], or Anthromod's 3D Printable Right Hand [9], lack realistic joint motion that would replicate a human thumb's motion, and are not readily modifiable to accommodate position sensors that would be useful for determining ROM.

-The standard method of using optical motion capture to validate wearable devices relies on expensive equipment that also suffers from a range of limitations [10].
+Furthermore, the standard method of using optical motion capture to validate wearable devices relies on expensive equipment which still suffers from a range of limitations [10].
 First and foremost is the cost, both in terms of purchasing the equipment and in terms of set up time.
-The Leap Motion Controller [11], though comparable in cost to mannequins, (MSRP \$90), has limitations in accuracy [12, 13] reducing its applicability in device validation.
-Traditional optical motion capture systems, have the requisite performance but cost two or three orders of magnitude more than the Leap.
-In these marker-based systems, occlusion also becomes problematic since the hand requires a large number of markers in close proximity with one another.
+Marker occlusion also becomes problematic, since the hand requires a large number of markers in close proximity with one another.
 Lastly, it is difficult to prevent motion of the skin relative to the muscle/bone structure underneath, or relative motion of the soft device with respect to the wearer.
-Both of these issues can result in measurement noise or inaccuracies that reduce the usefulness of motion capture.
-A solution that overcomes these challenges stands to both improve device validation as well as democratize the field of device design.
+Both of these issues can result in measurement noise or inaccuracies which reduce the usefulness of motion capture.
+A solution which overcomes these challenges stands to both improve device validation as well as democratize the field of device design.

 Previous attempts have been made to create such a solution in the form of an instrumented finger, but even these efforts have limitations.
-The open-source testbed finger [14] developed by Yun et al. is too large to fit inside a standard-sized glove [15], so it is not useful for testing a significant number of wearable devices.
-The instrumented finger developed by Rose et al. [16,17] is small enough to fit into a glove, but it is not connected to a palm or any other fingers, preventing necessary multi-fingered grasp testing.
+The open-source testbed finger [11] developed by Yun et al. is too large to fit inside a standard-sized glove [12], so it is not useful for testing a significant number of wearable devices.
+The instrumented finger developed by Rose et al. [13, 14] is small enough to fit into a glove, but it is not connected to a palm or any other fingers, preventing necessary multi-fingered grasp testing.